jfjlaros/simpleRPC/README.rst

 procedure calls.
 The exported method definitions are communicated to the host, which is then able to generate an API interface.

+**Features:**

+- User friendly API library.
-For each method, only one additional line of code is needed for exporting.
-On the host, only one function call is needed to perform a remote procedure call.
+- For each method, only one line of code is needed for exporting.
+- Automatic parameter- and return type inference.
+- Support for all native C types and strings.
+- Support for arbitrary functions and class methods.
+- Optional function and parameter naming and documentation.
+- Support for PROGMEM's F() macro to reduce memory footprint.

-The Arduino library is independent of any host implementation, we provide a Python API library as a reference implementation.
+The Arduino library is independent of any host implementation, we provide a Python API client_ library as a reference implementation.

 Please see ReadTheDocs_ for the latest documentation.